ziyw/ziyw.github.io/reading.markdown

 - Ripe by Sarah Rose Etter
 - Four Thousand Weeks: Time Management for Mortals by Oliver Burkeman
 - Deep Work: Rules for Focused Success in a Distracted World by Cal Newport
+- Solitaire by Alice Oseman
+- Chip War: The Fight for the World's Most Critical Technology by Chris Miller
+- Spring in Action by Craig Walls

 ## 2022
 - **The Dutch House** by Ann Patchett